This page shows who is leading each of the curriculum areas/subjects at Greenfields during 2024/25.

 Events

 We wish to complement the PE curriculum with a wide range of alternative as well as traditional sports through our extra-curricular sporting activities.
-We hope to capture pupils interest and enthusiasm and nurture a lifelong commitment to participation in sports and physical activity.
+We hope to capture pupils’ interest and enthusiasm and nurture a lifelong commitment to participation in sports and physical activity.
 We use outside coaches to enhance the variety of activities we can offer.
-This year we have a coach in from Newcastle United Foundation to deliver weekly sessions in sports and multi-skills for the children in Reception to Year 6.
-The activities and skills taught have also been
+This year we have a gymnastics coach delivering our gymnastics lessons which is also providing valuable training for our school staff.
+We also have Mrs Martinonge teaching our dance sessions to further upskill our teachers.
+Mrs Armer runs Netball, Mrs Foster delivers the Hockey club, Mr Watson and Mr Lumsdon are continuing with their Football club and Mrs Robertson and Miss Watton are running a hugely popular Skating club.

 Every year children who did not achieve their 25m badge in Year 4 are given the opportunity to attend swimming booster sessions.
 We use some of the sport premium money in this way to offer another chance for children to reach the required standard in swimming by the time they leave our school.